-Disney’s Contemporary Resort is a Deluxe hotel at Walt Disney World, located within walking distance of Magic Kingdom and on the monorail loop, which connects it to Epcot.
-This review features updated room photos, the pros & cons of the Contemporary, info about amenities, and more.
-(Updated June 28, 2020.)
+Disney’s Contemporary Resort is a Deluxe or luxury tier hotel at Walt Disney World, located within walking distance of Magic Kingdom and on the monorail loop, which connects to Epcot.
+This review features new Incredibles room photos, pool & restaurant info, pros & cons, and more.
+(Updated February 3, 2024.)

 By way of overview, Contemporary Resort is a 600+ room A-frame tower hotel situated in such a manner that west-facing rooms have views of Cinderella Castle and Magic Kingdom, while east-facing rooms have views of Bay Lake.
 Inside the hotel is a cavernous and cacophonous atrium, which is home to the hotel’s dining and shopping.

 Contrary to the name, Contemporary Resort is the oldest hotel at Walt Disney World.
 The architectural style is best described as modernist or perhaps brutalist, but imbues a sense of utopian optimism thanks to the layout and monorail gliding through.
 The “pure” design has been diluted over time thanks to visual hodgepodge cluttering the interior.
 These newer additions (most from the 1990s or early aughts) have ironically aged the hotel more than its more timeless core design.

 If you’re unfamiliar with Walt Disney World hotels, most people–even first timers–will probably readily be able to identify the Contemporary as “the hotel with the monorail going through it.”
 That alone is going to be a big draw for many guests, and is what always drew me to it as a kid.

 It’s important to know that many rooms at the Contemporary are not located in the central A-frame building through which the monorail passes.
 In addition to the main tower, Disney’s Contemporary Resort also features a cheaper Garden Wing as well as the Bay Lake Tower Disney Vacation Club villas.